janthmueller/delete-me-discord/README.md

 **Delete Me Discord** is a command-line tool designed to help Discord users delete their messages across multiple channels based on time or message count criteria.

+>⚠️**Use at Your Own Risk:**
+>Using automated tools on Discord, may violate Discord's [Terms of Service](https://discord.com/terms) and could result in account suspension or termination.
+Please use this tool responsibly and understand the potential risks involved.
 ## Features

 - **Time-Based Deletion:** Delete messages older than a specified time delta.